rob-brown/amo_system/apps/joycontrol/README.md

 This package is a wrapper around [poohl/joycontrol](https://github.com/Poohl/joycontrol).

+This code was written specifically to run on a Raspberry Pi.
+It may not work on other platforms or with other bluetooth radios.

 Including this package will **not** automatically start the process for interacting with bluetooth.
 Depending on your use case you many not want to start the bluetooth process when your application launches.
 When starting `Joycontrol`, you should start it in a supervision tree.
 It's common for the connection to be dropped.